cyberark/pas-on-cloud/aws/pta/README.md

 # Lambdas Bucket

-Before running the template, create a dedicated bucket in the region where you are deploying the CloudFormation stack, with the following files:/n
+Before running the template, create a dedicated bucket in the region where you are deploying the CloudFormation stack, with the following files:
-MySnsToPta.zip/n
+- MySnsToPta.zip
-PtaCloudTrailToSns.zip
+- PtaCloudTrailToSns.zip

 # Permissions